x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/internet-mail-send-connectors.md

   - The **Scoped send connector** setting is important if your organization has Exchange servers installed in multiple Active Directory sites:

-  - If you don't select **Scoped send connector**, the connector is usable by all transport servers (Exchange 2016 Mailbox servers, Exchange 2013 Mailbox servers, and Exchange 2010 Hub Transport servers) in the entire Active Directory forest.
+  - If you don't select **Scoped send connector**, the connector is usable by all transport servers (Exchange 2019 Mailbox servers, Exchange 2016 Mailbox servers, Exchange 2013 Mailbox servers, and Exchange 2010 Hub Transport servers) in the entire Active Directory forest.
 This is the default value.

   -  If you select **Scoped send connector**, the connector is only usable by other transport servers in the same Active Directory site.